Most frequent questions and answers

 - Manipulate with care from the motor rear end being careful not to touch the small protruding copper conductors.

 Re-installing is the reversal procedure, simply be careful to align back the tiny cover guide pins into the shell base recess holes, press the cover in, then screw.
 You will find video supported help in our “Video Tutorials” page.

 We suggest buying the extra wood insert sets at cartridge’s date purchase as we can precisely machine them to your specific cartridge.
 Even though our shells are machined to a very tight tolerance (± 0.001“), there may be slight differences in the insert openings between some batches.
 If you purchase some at a later date, for guarantied fitment and visual finish, we suggest you send your cartridge to the factory.
 While here, we will clean your cartridge.

 Yes, it will be a pleasure for us to look into your needs and check the feasibility.
 However, as this would be a custom order, there would be an extra charge and it involves a manufacturing delay.

-I still have a question…
+You still have a question…